tlevitz/Jupyter_Notebooks/README.md

 <img width="485" height="254" alt="CSV" src="https://github.com/user-attachments/assets/510dfe53-3f46-4702-be22-d0edbca790fa" />

-## Location vs CTF (SerialEM and EPU)
+## Location vs CTF (or other micrograph statistics)
-Outputs scatterplots of physical locations of micrographs on atlas-level grid axes, colored by CTF.
+Outputs scatterplots of physical locations of micrographs on atlas-level grid axes, colored by CTF or other statistics from CryoSPARC.

 ### EPU_Locations_vs_CTF.ipynb